Woodland Park Zoo

 Discover the largest living collection in Washington state.
 A thousand animals representing 300 animal species thrive in this lush oasis.
 And, the must-see attraction is just minutes from downtown Seattle!

-New Exhibit Introduces Squealing Otters and a Kids Nature Play Area
+Meet a Family of Squealing Otters and Explore a Kids’ Nature Play Area

-Be sure to experience the tropical forests of Asia when the new Bamboo Forest Reserve opens May 4, 2013.
-Here, you will take a peek into the lives of the smallest otter species in the world, Asian small-clawed otters, as they run, hunt for fish, groom, and tumble over each other in a marsh or on the beach.
+Experience the tropical forests of Asia at the new Bamboo Forest Reserve.
+Take a peek into the lives of Asian small-clawed otters, the smallest otter species in the world, as they take care of pups, hunt for fish, groom, and tumble over each other in a marsh or on the beach.

-The kids nature play area will engage young explorers in learning about the forest through joyful nature play – balancing on logs, flying along a mini-zipline – all safely designed to stimulate development while setting the scene of a conservation field site where boundaries between humans and wildlife collide.
+Young explorers will experience the forest through joyful nature play— balancing on logs, flying along a mini-zipline— all safely designed to stimulate development while setting the scene of a conservation field site where boundaries between humans and wildlife collide.

 A Wildlife Adventure Around the World